Resource-Efficient Neural Networks for Embedded Systems: Resource Efficiency in Deep Neural Networks

 \subsubsection{Early Quantization Approaches}

-Approaches for reduced-precision computations date back at least to the early 1990s. \citet{Hoehfeld1992a,Hoehfeld1992b} rounded the weights during training to fixed-point format with different numbers of bits.
+Approaches for reduced-precision computations date back at least to the early 1990s.
+The two works of H{\"o}hfeld and Fahlman \citep{Hoehfeld1992a,Hoehfeld1992b} rounded the weights during training to fixed-point format with different numbers of bits.
 They observed that training eventually stalls as small gradient updates are always rounded to zero.
 As a remedy, they proposed stochastic rounding, i.e., rounding values to the nearest value with a probability proportional to the distance to the nearest value.
 These quantized gradient updates are correct in expectation, do not cause training to stall, and yield good performance with substantially fewer bits than deterministic rounding.
-More recently,~\citet{Gupta2015} have shown that stochastic rounding can also be applied for modern deep architectures, as demonstrated on a hardware prototype.
+More recently,~\citet{Gupta2015} have shown that stochastic rounding can also be applied to modern deep architectures, as demonstrated on a hardware prototype.

 \citet{Lin2015} propose a method to reduce the number of multiplications required during training.
 At forward propagation, the weights are stochastically quantized to either binary weights $w \in \{-1,1\}$ or ternary weights $w \in \{-1,0,1\}$ to remove the need for multiplications at all.
 During backpropagation, inputs and hidden neurons are quantized to powers of two, reducing multiplications to cheaper bit-shift operations, and leaving only a negligible number of floating-point multiplications to be computed.
-However, the speed-up is limited to training since for testing the full-precision weights are required.
+However, the speed-up is limited to training since for inference the full-precision weights are required.

-\citet{Courbariaux2015a} empirically studied the effect of different numeric formats --- namely floating-point, fixed-point, and dynamic fixed-point --- with varying bit widths on the performance of DNNs. \citet{Lin2016} consider fixed-point quantization of pre-trained full-precision DNNs.
+\citet{Courbariaux2015a} empirically studied the effect of different numeric formats (i.e., floating-point, fixed-point, and dynamic fixed-point) with varying bit widths on the performance of DNNs. \citet{Lin2016} consider fixed-point quantization of pre-trained full-precision DNNs.
 They formulate a convex optimization problem to minimize the total number of bits required to store the weights and the activations under the constraint that the total output signal-to-quantization noise ratio is larger than a certain prespecified value.
 A closed-form solution of the convex objective yields layer-specific bit widths.